 - The parameters that the WAB-gNB should broadcast, e.g., the TAC(s), the cell ID(s), the RANAC(s).

-A WAB-node may be provisioned with the parameters pertinent to different potential locations of the WAB- node.
+A WAB-node may be provisioned with the parameters pertinent to different potential locations of the WAB- node by the OAM.
 Alternatively, the OAM can provision configuration parameters to the WAB-node, based on the location of the node.
 In that case, the continuity of OAM connectivity needs to be ensured as the WAB-node moves.

 12.2.2 IP address configuration for the WAB-gNB